ajtomato/Go.Documentation/README.md

     }

 Embedding types introduces the problem of name conflicts but the rules to resolve them are simple.
 First, a field or method X hides any other item X in a more deeply nested part of the type.
 If log.Logger contained a field or method called Command, the Command field of Job would dominate it.
 Second, if the same name appears at the same nesting level, it is usually an error.

+#### Concurrency

+Do not communicate by sharing memory; instead, share memory by communicating.

+Goroutine is lightweight, costing little more than the allocation of stack space.
+And the stacks start small, so they are cheap, and grow by allocating (and freeing) heap storage as required.

+Goroutines are multiplexed onto multiple OS threads.

+The capacity of the channel buffer limits the number of simultaneous calls to process.

+    var sem = make(chan int, MaxOutstanding)

+    func handle(r *Request) {
+        sem <- 1    // Wait for active queue to drain. process(r)  // May take a long time.
+        <-sem       // Done; enable next request to run.
+    }

+    func Serve(queue chan *Request) {
+        for req := range queue {
+            sem <- 1
+            go func(req *Request) {
+                process(req)
+                <-sem
+            }(req)
+        }
+    }